cardano-foundation/CIPs/CIP-ShawnMcMurdo-NonCentralizingRankings/CIP-ShawnMcMurdo-NonCentralizingRankings.md

 ## Backward Compatibility

-This proposal is not backwards compatible with the current ranking system.
+This proposal does not break backwards compatability because it is an offchain change.

 ## Implementations